Leather subculture: Representation in popular culture

-The film Cruising (1980), directed by William Friedkin and starring Al Pacino, represents a paradigm shift in the treatment of gay sexuality in Hollywood.
-It is based on the novel Cruising (1970) by Gerald Walker and explores the world of men's leather subculture within the context of a murder mystery.
-It aimed to bring aspects of the men's leather subculture to a wider audience, showcasing different elements and practices associated with the community.
-At the same time, it provided outrageous insights into gay leather sexuality to satisfy curiosity of the heterosexual mainstream society.
+Aspects of leather culture beyond the sartorial can be seen in the 1970 murder mystery novel Cruising, by Gerald Walker.
+The novel was the basis for the 1980 movie Cruising, which depicted aspects of the men's leather subculture for a wider mainstream audience.
 Homosexual desire and violence were presented as two sides of the same coin.
 Some scenes are set at the Mineshaft (although filming took place in the Hellfire Club), with extras recruited from the Mineshaft's patrons.
 Among other things, the movie features a fisting scene.
-The filming in 1979 massively hindered by protests from the gay community.
+The filming in 1979 was hindered by protests from the gay community.

 A band associated with leather culture is Village People, which began in 1977.
 According to Jack Fritscher, Jacques Morali drew his inspiration for the four characters of Village People from the gay BDSM leather bar and sex club the Mineshaft's dress code.
 Glenn Hughes, the original leather biker of the group, frequently attended there.
 He sported an extravagant horseshoe moustache and wore his trademark leather outfit on and off stage.
 As he was the band's "biker" and a real-life fanatic, he kept his motorcycle parked inside his home.
 Eric Anzalone was the Leatherman/Biker of Village People from 1995 to 2017, replacing original member Glenn.
 However, Glenn continued with management of the band.
 During his later years, he was known for storming the streets of New York City with his custom Harley-Davidson motorcycle.
 Glenn, who was also referred to by the masses as "Leatherman", was named on People Magazine's 1979 list of most beautiful people.